⚡ Syndication

 Content syndication allows publishers to distribute their updates in a standardized format, enabling automated content delivery, feed subscriptions, email notifications, and integration with other platforms for wider audience reach.

-Here is a list of technologies that are particularly popular in certain countries.
+Here is a list of technologies that are especially popular in certain countries.

 Differences between global and country rankings are shown in parentheses.